ethanm-adler/N-Body/README.md

 Python, Tkinter, no other external libraries

 ## Time line
-Originally created in 2024, built at 13 years old.
+Originally created in 2024, at 13 years old.